Frodiwe/OpenCVSwiftStitch/README.markdown

 Provides a partial answer to: [Libraries to capture panoramas in iOS 6](http://stackoverflow.com/questions/14062932/libraries-to-capture-panorama-in-ios-6/14064788#14064788) (Stack Overflow)

 __OpenCV Versions__
-_OpenCV 4.3_
+_OpenCV 4.7_
-The podfile installs OpenCV 4.3

-_this version of OpenCVStitch opted to use cocoapods to overcome the [notorious](http://stackoverflow.com/q/13905471/1375695) [installation](http://stackoverflow.com/q/15855894/1375695) [issues](http://stackoverflow.com/a/14186883/1375695) with previous versions of the framework_
+The original repo used OpenCV 4.3 however there is newer version 4.7 which is used in this fork The podfile installs OpenCV 4.7

 __XCode 12__

 Project is now updated for Swift 5.0 and XCode 12.
 For backwards compatibility checkout the 2.0 / 2.1 branches, 3.0 /4.0 releases or refer to the Objective-C version v1.0.

 __Comparisons__
+Here is the comparision between OpenCV 3.0 and 4.3 but as stated above this fork usede 4.7.
+I won't do the comparision between 4.3 and 4.7 because I am lazy (but there was a positive difference in newer version I swear...)
 <table><tr>
 <td>OpenCV 2.4.9</td><td>OpenCV 3.0.0</td><td>OpenCV 3.1.0</td><td>OpenCV 4.3.0</td>
 </tr><tr>